 Gary Wilson beats Joe O’Connor in Scottish Open final to win first ranking title

-Gary Wilson claimed his first ranking title with a commanding victory over fellow Englishman Joe O’Connor in the final of the BetVictor Scottish Open final in Edinburgh.
+Gary Wilson claimed his first snooker ranking title with a commanding victory over fellow Englishman Joe O’Connor in the final of the Scottish Open final in Edinburgh.

 Wilson compiled two centuries and missed the black for a third in the final frame as he completed a 9-2 win to capture the Stephen Hendry Trophy and first prize of £80,000.